r0r0sec/AudioDeviceChanger/README.md

 ### Using the PowerShell Script (`AudioDeviceChanger.ps1`)

 1. Open PowerShell in the script's directory.
-2. Run the script or rightcklick "Run with PowerShell":
+2. Run the script or right-click "Run with PowerShell":
    ```powershell
    .\AudioDeviceChanger.ps1
    ```